sbd-community/handbook/docs/implementation/build-phase/secure-configuration.md

 ---
 # Guide: Secure Configuration & Hardening

-## 1. What is Secure Configuration?
+## 1. The 'Why': Secure by Default as a Core Principle

-Secure Configuration, also known as hardening, is the process of designing and shipping a product in its most secure possible state by default.
-It is a direct implementation of the **principle of least privilege**: a product should only have the permissions, features, and network exposure that are absolutely essential for its core functionality.
+Secure Configuration, also known as hardening, is a foundational element of a Secure-by-Design strategy.
+It ensures a product is delivered to the customer in its most secure possible state out-of-the-box.
+This is not merely a best practice but a core legal requirement under the EU's cybersecurity framework.

+### 1.1.
+The Regulatory Requirement

+The **[Cyber-Resilience Act (CRA)](./../../standards/eu/cra-overview.md)** explicitly mandates this approach through two key essential requirements in Annex I:

+-   **Secure by Default ([§ 1 (2)(b)][cra_annexI])**: The CRA requires that products be "placed on the market with a secure-by-default configuration."
+This is further detailed in the BSI's technical guideline as requiring a configuration that "can be fully restored via a reset function" ([REQ_ER 3][bsi_tr_03183_p1]).
-This is a non-negotiable requirement of the **[Cyber-Resilience Act (CRA)](./../../standards/eu/cra-overview.md)**, which mandates that products be "configured to be secure by default" ([CRA Annex I.I.2(c)][cra_annexI]) and "designed, developed and produced to limit attack surfaces, including external interfaces" ([CRA Annex I.I.2(j)][cra_annexI]).
-The BSI's technical guideline reinforces this with requirements for a secure default configuration ([REQ_ER 3][bsi_tr_03183]) and limited attack surfaces ([REQ_ER 11][bsi_tr_03183]).
+-   **Attack Surface Reduction ([§ 1 (2)(j)][cra_annexI])**: The act also requires products to be "designed, developed and produced to limit attack surfaces."
+The BSI guideline reinforces this, stating manufacturers must secure interfaces and disable unused ports and services ([REQ_ER 11][bsi_tr_03183_p1]).

 Any insecure setting should require a deliberate, explicit action from the user to enable, and only after being warned of the potential risks.

+### 1.2.
+What is Secure Configuration?

+Secure configuration is the practical implementation of the **principle of least privilege**.
+It is a systematic process to ensure a product only has the permissions, features, and network exposure that are absolutely essential for its core functionality.

+This involves reviewing every potential entry point for an attacker—both physical and digital—and disabling or restricting everything that is not critical for the product's intended use.

 ## 2. Key Hardening Practices